tsgates/arch-wiki-markdown/wiki/Xfce.md

 calibration settings, nor is there any specific XFCE program to characterise your monitor.

+There is a very good article on how to do colour profiling with dispwin etc. under XFCE, below are the basics:

 Loading a profile

 If you wish to load an icc profile (that you have previously created or